-Betting firms have been successfully operating in the UK for over 50 years, this industry employs over 40,000 people and serve around 8 million customers a year.
-Betting shops can be seen pretty much on every high street, most of them stay open till 10 pm and they provide customers with a wide range of sporting events to place bets on.
+Betting firms have been successfully operating in the UK for over 50 years.
+The industry employs over 40,000 people who serve around 8 million customers a year.
+Betting shops are synonymous with the high-street, though staying open later than their neighbouring shops.

-The SBA has been created in conjunction with Metropolitan Police, Community Union, the Institute of Conflict Management and Crimestoppers.
-Since its launch in 2010, the number of robberies fell by 60% in London and won the Home Office Tilley Award for Acquisitive Crime reduction.
+The SBA is a collaboration of ideas from the Metropolitan Police, The Community Union, The Institute of Conflict Management and Crimestoppers.
+Since its launch in 2010, the number of robberies fell by 60% in London.
+It won the Home Office Tilley Award for acquisitive crime reduction.

 The SBA also provide extensive safety measures for staff members that work in the store and some of these are the following:

 - Training.
 It’s important to provide all staff and operational managers with training that covers security practice and procedure, robbery awareness and dealing with violence in the workplace.